2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### The origins and development of FLOSS

 In the late 1960s, the software industry began to recognize the business potential of software products, leading to the introduction of software copyrights in 1974.
 This shift in perception transformed software into a valuable asset, with companies like AT&T initially offering Unix systems for free before transitioning to a commercial model.
-This commercialization prompted resistance from the hacker community, resulting in pivotal moments like Richard Stallman's launch of the GNU Project in 1983 and the publication of the GNU Manifesto in 1985.
-These efforts laid the groundwork for the Free Software Movement and the subsequent formation of the Free Software Foundation.
+This commercialization prompted resistance from the hacker community, resulting in pivotal moments, such as Richard Stallman's launch of the GNU Project in 1983 and the publication of the GNU Manifesto in 1985.
+These efforts laid the groundwork for the Free Software Movement and ultimately led to the formation of the Free Software Foundation.

 ![image](assets/9/5.webp)

 #### Key principles and expansion of FLOSS

 The Free Software Definition emphasizes four key freedoms that ensure software remains free and adaptable.
 The introduction of the GNU General Public License (GPL) in 1989 further enforced these principles, requiring that derivative works remain open and accessible.
 The release of the Linux kernel by Linus Torvalds in 1991 marked a significant acceleration in free software development, leading to the proliferation of FLOSS projects throughout the 1990s.
-This expansion was fueled by the increasing accessibility of the internet, enabling global collaboration and innovation.
+The increasing accessibility of the internet fueled this expansion, enabling global collaboration and innovation.

 ![image](assets/9/6.webp)

 #### The rise of open source and its market impact

 By the late 1990s, the term "open source" gained prominence as a more commercially palatable alternative to "free software."
 This rebranding, coupled with significant milestones like Netscape's release of the Mozilla source code, led to the establishment of the Open Source Initiative.
-This shift emphasized the practical benefits of open source software, encouraging diverse licensing and widespread adoption.
+This shift highlighted the practical benefits of open-source software, promoting diverse licensing and widespread adoption.
 The evolution of FLOSS has been critical in shaping the software industry, influencing both the development methodologies and market strategies of companies worldwide.

 ![image](assets/9/7.webp)